Proximal indirect comparison: Reweighting and adjustment proxies

 \end{proposition}

-If there exist solutions to both of the equations in \(\H\) and \(\Q\), then they can essentially be regarded as the unobservable bridge functions in \(\H^{*}\) and \(\Q^{*}\) in the identification of the target parameter.
-In fact, that \(\H\) and \(\Q\) are simultaneously nonempty is necessary for the observed data functional \(\psi(P)\) to be \(n^{1/2}\)-estimable under boundedness conditions related to the projected variance of the bridge functions \parencite{severini2012efficiency,zhang2023proximal}.
+The proof of Proposition~\ref{ppn:identification} can be found in Supplementary Material \S\ref{sec:identification-proof}.
+If there exist solutions to both of the equations in \(\H\) and \(\Q\), then they can essentially be regarded as the unobservable bridge functions in \(\H^{\u}\) and \(\Q^{\u}\) in the identification of the target parameter.

-As the bridge functions need not be unique, the target parameter is a uniquely identified functional on possibly non-unique nuisance parameters.
-Although this poses no difficulty in identification of the target parameter, it largely hinders the statistical inference of estimators constructed using estimates of the bridge functions.
-We refer to \textcite{zhang2023proximal} and \textcite{bennett2022inference} for in-depth discussions and careful handling of such issues.

 Rather than CATE transportability, an indirect comparison can also assume mean transportability \(\E\{Y(1)\mid X,U,S=1\}=\E\{Y(1)\mid X,U,S=0\}\).
-An analogous assumption to the existence of an outcome difference bridge function \(h^{*}\in\H^{*}\) is the existence of functions \(\tilde{h}^{*}(W,X)\) such that \(\E\{Y-\tilde{h}^{*}(W,X)\mid X,A=1,U,S=1\}=0\).
-This is also referred to as the unanchored indirect comparison \parencite{phillippo2018methods}.
+An analogous assumption to the existence of an outcome difference bridge function \(h^{\u}\in\H^{\u}\) is the existence of functions \(\tilde{h}^{\u}(w,x)\) such that \(\E\{Y-\tilde{h}^{\u}(W,X)\mid X,A=1,U,S=1\}=0\).
+This is referred to as unanchored indirect comparison \citep{phillippo2018methods}.
 Unanchored indirect comparison is valid only when all shifted prognostic variables, observed and unobserved, are taken into account.
 From a practical point of view, the existence of bridge functions is related to the explanatory power of the proxies relative to the unobserved variables.
-The set of proxy required for identifiability of the causal parameter \(\E\{Y(1)\mid S=0\}\) via the outcome bridge \(\tilde{h}^{*}\) is potentially much larger than what is needed for the identifiability of \(\psi\) via the outcome difference bridge \(h^{*}\).
+The set of proxies required for identifiability of the causal parameter \(\E\{Y(1)\mid S=0\}\) via the outcome bridge \(\tilde{h}^{\u}\) is potentially much larger than what is needed for the identifiability of \(\theta\) via the outcome difference bridge \(h^{\u}\).